huggingface/transformers/tests/mixed_int8/README.md

 + `bitsandbytes>=0.31.5`.
 ## Hardware requirements

 The following instructions are tested with 2 NVIDIA-Tesla T4 GPUs.
 To run successfully `bitsandbytes` you would need a 8-bit core tensor supported GPU.
-Note that Ampere architectures should be supported.
-Here is an exhaustive list of the supported GPU types at the time of this writing:
+Note that Turing, Ampere or newer architectures - e.g. T4, RTX20s RTX30s, A40-A100 should be supported.

-- RTX 20s & RTX 30s
-- A40-A100
-- A6000
-- T4 + (e.g. Google Colab GPUs)

 ## Virutal envs